November 2016 — Black Friday

 Dorian.

+The first boy to make my heart trip over itself.
 The first boy who made me wonder what might come next.

-“You liked him,” she said, like it wasn’t up for debate.
+“You liked him,” she said, matter-of-fact.

-“I bumped into him,” I muttered, trying not to sound defensive.
+“I bumped into him,” I muttered.

-Constanza looked up, smug.
+Constanza smirked.
 “Exactly.
 Right into fate.”

 I squinted at her.
 “You’re insufferable.”